Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 When protecting your four-legged family members from pests, deciding which products to use can be tricky.
 Among the most popular options are Seresto collars and Advantix flea and tick preventative.

-While they are both effective in repelling unwanted pests, many pet owners ask, “Can I use Seresto collar and Adventix together?”
-The answer is NO. You may use one after the other, following a specific guideline.
+While they effectively repel unwanted pests, many pet owners ask, “Can I use a Seresto collar and Adventix together?The answer is NO. You may use one after the other, following a specific guideline.
 However, combining them is not suggested.

 This article explains everything about these two products and why they are not recommended to be used together.